THE MOST POPULAR SHADE OF WHITE

-When it comes to the best white paint colours, Benjamin Moore White Dove is definitely in my top three.
-It’s earned its place time and time again by looking captivating on cabinets, wicked on walls and tremendous on trim!
-There isn’t a lot that White Dove CAN’T DO, but that doesn’t mean it doesn’t have some particular quirks (don’t we all…).
+When it comes to the best white paint colors, Benjamin Moore’s White Dove is definitely in my top three.
+It’s earned its place time and time again by looking captivating on cabinets, wicked on walls, and tremendous on trim!
+There isn’t a lot that White Dove CAN’T do, but this doesn’t mean it doesn’t have some particular quirks (don’t we all…).

-White Dove is a WARM white paint colour.
-It’s not overly creamy/yellow (depending on who you ask, that IS a subjective point), but it’s DEFINITELY not close to the border of being a legit ‘white’ – it’s softer than that.
+White Dove is a WARM white paint color.
+It’s not overly creamy/yellow (depending on who you ask, this IS a subjective point), but it’s DEFINITELY not close to the border of being a legit ‘white’ – it’s softer than that.
 But most importantly, White Dove is NOT an off-white paint color.

 If you have north-facing light, White Dove can be a nice soft balance to the cool light coming in your windows.
-If you have south-facing or afternoon western light, you may find White Dove leaning that bit more into its warmth.
+With south-facing or afternoon western light, you may find White Dove leaning that bit more into its warmth.

 White Dove trim with lightened Edgecomb Gray walls

 Not sure what LRV is?
-It could save you paint lovin’ life – read all about it HERE.
+It’s a GAME-CHANGER in the paint-pickin’ world – read all about it HERE.

 However, when partnered with products with slightly softer tones, it can fall back and look a bit more subtle…

-And if the above applies and worries you, White Dove MIGHT not be the right white for you and your room.
+If any of the above worries you, White Dove MIGHT not be the right white for you and your room.

-Like with every paint colour, I highly recommend using SAMPLIZE.
+Like with every paint color, I highly recommend using SAMPLIZE.

 However, whereas I usually put white paper around my off-white and darker samples, when it comes to white paint samples, I only compare them to ‘paper-white’ for a quick second.
-Paper-white will ENHANCE and over-expose the look of White Dove, bringing out its warm undertones – the same undertones that can settle back on a larger scale, when NOT compared to a cleaner white.
+Paper-white will ENHANCE and over-expose the look of White Dove, bringing out its warm undertones.
+These same undertones can settle back on a larger scale when NOT compared to a cleaner white.